agmarin87/my_database_dbt/my_database_dbt/README.md

 The file dev.duckdb is the database itself that contains the data already loaded.

 The Star Schema comprises 2 dimensions (dim_customers and dim_locations) and 1 fact table (fact_orders) where the orders information is stored.
 The fact table joins the data from the dimensions, making it ready for consumption by any BI tool (see image below).
+There is an extra dimension (dim_products).
+This dimension is created to have a unique list of products available from all the orders.
+A surrogate key is generated as a primary key.

 ![alt text](warehouse_layers.png)